dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/3-d-graphics-overview.md

  To build a model, begin by building a primitive, or mesh.
 A 3D primitive is a collection of vertices that form a single 3D entity.
 Most 3D systems provide primitives modeled on the simplest closed figure: a triangle defined by three vertices.
 Because the three points of a triangle are coplanar, you can continue adding triangles in order to model more complex shapes, called meshes.

  The WPF 3D system currently provides the <xref:System.Windows.Media.Media3D.MeshGeometry3D> class, which allows you to specify any geometry; it does not currently support predefined 3D primitives like spheres and cubic forms.
 Begin creating a <xref:System.Windows.Media.Media3D.MeshGeometry3D> by specifying a list of triangle vertices as its <xref:System.Windows.Media.Media3D.MeshGeometry3D.Positions%2A> property.
 Each vertex is specified as a <xref:System.Windows.Media.Media3D.Point3D>.
-(In WPF needs information about which vertices are shared by which triangles.
+(In XAML, specify this property as a list of numbers grouped in threes that represent the coordinates of each vertex.)
+Depending on its geometry, your mesh might be composed of many triangles, some of which share the same corners (vertices).
+To draw the mesh correctly, the WPF needs information about which vertices are shared by which triangles.
 You provide this information by specifying a list of triangle indices with the <xref:System.Windows.Media.Media3D.MeshGeometry3D.TriangleIndices%2A> property.
 This list specifies the order in which the points specified in the <xref:System.Windows.Media.Media3D.MeshGeometry3D.Positions%2A> list will determine a triangle.

  [!code-xaml[basic3d#Basic3DXAML3DN3](~/samples/snippets/xaml/VS_Snippets_Wpf/Basic3D/XAML/Window1.xaml#basic3dxaml3dn3)]